dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create a Log Service result table.md

 ## FAQ

-Q: How do I configure the topic field for a Log Service result table?
+Q: How do I specify the topic field in a Log Service result table?

-A: You can configure the topic field as a field in the result table, for example, set `topic='age'` in the sample code.
+A: You can specify the topic field as a field in the result table.
+For example, specify `topic='age'` in the sample code.
 After the configuration is completed, the value of the `age` field is written into Log Service but Log Service does not write the `age` field into the downstream storage systems.

 ## References